-The white pulp is part of the infection-fighting (immune) system.
+The white pulp is part of the infection-fighting system (immune system).
 It produces white blood cells called lymphocytes, which in turn produce antibodies (specialized proteins that protect against invasion by foreign substances).

 The red pulp filters the blood, removing unwanted material.
 The red pulp contains other white blood cells called phagocytes that ingest microorganisms, such as bacteria, fungi, and viruses.
 It also monitors red blood cells, destroying those that are abnormal or too old or damaged to function properly.
 In addition, the red pulp serves as a reservoir for different elements of the blood, especially white blood cells and platelets (cell-like particles involved in clotting).
 However, releasing these elements is a minor function of the red pulp.

 People who do not have a spleen are at particularly high risk of infections because of the spleen’s role in fighting certain kinds of bacteria, such as Streptococcus pneumoniae, Neisseria meningitidis, and Haemophilus influenzae.
 Because of this risk, people receive vaccinations to help protect them from infection with these organisms.
 People should also be sure they receive the influenza vaccine every year, as is now recommended for all people.
-Some people take antibiotics to prevent infections, particularly when they have another disorder (such as sickle cell disease or cancer) that increases the risk of developing life-threatening infections.
+Some people take daily antibiotics to prevent infections, particularly when they have another disorder (such as sickle cell disease or cancer) that increases the risk of developing infections or have regular contact with children.